I'm A Pacific Northwest Dad Who's Always Looking For Fun, Interesting Things To Do With My Kids

 Start by mixing the powdered sugar and corn starch together.
 This will be a powder coating to prevent the marshmallows from sticking together.

 Prepare the 8x8 pan by lightly spraying it with cooking spray. (to achieve a lighter coating, refrain from letting your 4-year-old from doing this step) Add a couple of spoonfuls of the powdered sugar/corn starch mixture and shake the pan until it has a nice even coating.
+Now add the sugar, 1/4 cup of the corn syrup, remaining 1/4 cup water, and salt in a medium saucepan.
+Bring it to a boil, stirring until it hits 240 degrees.
+While waiting for the right temperature, microwave the gelatin for 30 seconds.
+Add the rest of the corn syrup and the gelatin to you mixer and start it on low.

 Once the mixture on the stove reaches 240 degrees add it to the mixer also.
 Turn the speed up to medium and let it whip for 5 min.
 After 5 min increase the speed to medium high for another 5 minutes.